Esri/offline-editor-js/README.md

 1. [Fork and clone the repo.](https://help.github.com/articles/fork-a-repo)
 2. After cloning from github, `cd` into the `offline-editor-js` folder
 3. Run `git submodule init` and `git submodule update`
 4. Try out the apps in the `/samples` folder.
+If they run, then everything is set up correctly.

 ##Build Instructions

 1. From the root directory run `npm install`
 2. Run `Grunt build`.
-If there are no errors, the minimized _(min)_ and source _(src)_ versions of the libraries will be output to `\dist`
+If there are no errors, the minimized _(min)_ and source _(src)_ versions of the libraries will be output to `/dist`
+3. For production automation see the npm scripts listed in [package.json](https://github.com/Esri/offline-editor-js/blob/master/package.json).

 ##Limitations

 * Currently does not support related tables, domains or subtypes.
-The ArcGIS Runtime SDKs fully support these.
+The ArcGIS Runtime SDKs fully support these and more.
 * Attachments are supported with some limitations listed [here](./doc/attachments.md).
+* Browser storage space on mobile devices is a known limitation.
+This applies to stand-alone web applications and hybrid applications.

 ##Dependencies

-* ArcGIS API for JavaScript (v3.8+)
+* ArcGIS API for JavaScript (v3.12+)
 * Node.js required for building the source
 * NOTE: browser limitations and technical dependencies.
 The offline capabilities in this toolkit depend on certain HTML5 capabilities being present in the browser.
 Go [here](doc/dependencies.md) for a detailed breakdown of the information.
-* We offer browser support for the latest versions of Chrome, Firefox and Safari only.
+* We only offer browser support for the latest versions of Chrome, Firefox and Safari only.

 * Sub-modules (see `/vendor` directory)